 On Tuesday morning, Michelle, Maria, and I embarked on a backpacking journey to Desolation Wilderness, a beautiful park near South Lake Tahoe.
-Until then, the closest thing that I’d ever done to backpacking was carrying a backpack on a long hike.
 For those of you who are unfamiliar with backpacking, backpacking is basically hiking with all of your gear in a giant backpack and then stopping at your destination to camp for several nights.
 When backpacking, it is essential to go with experienced people who know what they’re doing and to bring certain supplies.

 Some of the necessary supplies on a backpacking checklist include: